hhalvors/phi201_s2024_instructor/precept3.md

 algorithm.
 What you will need to do is to develop a good sense of strategy, and the only way to do that is through *practice*.

-Add words, subtract words, multiply words, split words, mince words
+Add words, subtract words, multiply words, split words, mince words, eat words

 <!-- working backwards -->